Titanic Museum Belfast, Northern Ireland

 Unique Artifacts

-Titanic Belfast is rich with original artefacts dating back to the tragedy of the famous Titanic.
-Every item added is carefully considered in terms of authenticity, origin and how it adds to the learned narrative of Belfast’s maritime and industrial heritage, RMS Titanic, SS Nomadic in particular.
+Titanic Museum Belfast is rich with original artefacts dating back to the tragedy of the famous Titanic.
+Every item added is considered regarding authenticity, origin, and how it adds to the learned narrative of Belfast’s maritime and industrial heritage, RMS Titanic and S.S.
+Nomadic.
 The artefacts displayed include:

 • Harland & Wolff Gates: